 Speed six is for beating and churning foods.
 This special setting should be used when creaming or whipping foods.
-If you need to use the juicer attachment that come with your KitchenAid stand mixer, this is also the speed that you want to choose when juicing.
+If you need to use the juicer attachment that comes with your KitchenAid stand mixer, this is also the speed that you want to choose when juicing.

-The 10 speed setting is typically the highest on many KitchenAid stand mixers.
+The 10-speed setting is typically the highest on many KitchenAid stand mixers.
 This speed setting is unable to maintain its speeds when using heavy mixes, so keep this in mind.
-The 10 speed setting works best when you want to whip food items together.
+The 10-speed setting works best when you want to whip food items together.
 You can also use it with the Pasta Maker attachment that comes with many of the KitchenAid stand mixers available for purchase.